shangzixie/my_knowledge_dictionary/9_Database/transactions.md

 ## implicit

 PostgreSQL actually treats every SQL statement as being executed within a transaction.
+If want to turn off atomic transaction, Using `BEGIN`.
 If you do not issue a `BEGIN` command, then each individual statement has an implicit `BEGIN` and (if successful) `COMMIT` wrapped around it.
-A group of statements surrounded by `BEGIN` and `COMMIT` is sometimes called a transaction block.
+Postgres treats every sql as a atomic transaction.
+But if using `BEGIN`, and `COMMIT`, all SQLs between the keywords are atomic transaction.
+A group of statements surrounded by `BEGIN` and `COMMIT` is sometimes called a `transaction block`

 ## savepoint